Boardroom (company)

-Boardroom is an American media network for sports, entertainment and culture.
+Boardroom is an American media network for sports, business and entertainment.
 It was founded in 2019 by Kevin Durant and Rich Kleiman.

 History

-On September 24, 2018, ESPN and Durant announced plans for "The Boardroom", a six-episode series hosted by Kleiman and Jay Williams.
-The show premiered on February 11, 2019, with guests including LeBron James, P. J. Tucker, Maverick Carter, Andre Iguodala, Jack Dorsey, CJ McCollum and Breanna Stewart.
+On September 24, 2018, ESPN and Durant announced plans for The Boardroom, a six-episode series hosted by Rich Kleiman and Jay Williams.
+The show premiered on February 11, 2019, with guests including LeBron James, P. J. Tucker, Maverick Carter, Andre Iguodala, Jack Dorsey, CJ McCollum, and Breanna Stewart.

-By 2019, Boardroom became a standalone media network and expanded in 2020 during the coronavirus pandemic, which Kleiman told Forbes was a "pivotal moment" for the company.
+Boardroom became a standalone media network in 2019 and expanded during the coronavirus pandemic, which Kleiman told Forbes was a "pivotal moment" for the company.
 A second season of "The Boardroom" premiered on ESPN+ on February 12, 2020.
 Later that year, Boardroom announced the launch of two podcasts, "Out of Office with Rich Kleiman" and "The ETCs with Kevin Durant".